Friday, September 20 to Sunday, September 22, 2013

 (Itinerary subject to change)

-2013 theme: Summer & Altitude and Summer Survival
+This year’s theme: Summer, SCUBA & Altitude and Summer Survival

 2014 theme: Winter & Cold and Winter Survival